-SonaSpray K-13 noise reduction insulation applied to control the deafening noise generated by fans, improve lighting & the aesthetics
+SonaSpray K-13 applied to control the deafening noise generated by fans, improve lighting & the aesthetics.

 Home to the Seahawks and Mariners, the Seattle Kingdome also serves as a venue for major events.
 Shortly before a Mariners game, falling ceiling tiles forced the facility to be closed, leaving Seattle without a stadium.
 Project officials needed a versatile and effective replacement in a hurry.